Reduce taxes; safeguard wealth

 (JR) The concept of risk matching is important.
 Some risks like family protection, mortgage or debt protection are temporary needs and could be covered off quite easily with term insurance.

 (JR) However, other types of needs may lend well to having permanent insurance, such as deemed disposition or tax on one’s estate.
-In general, this number never gets smaller and always gets smaller as the individuals or investments age.
 A number of buy-sell arrangements lend themselves well to using permanent insurance because it also has a cash value that can be used as a sinking fund for the eventual share buyout.